w7b/w7b/README.md

 <h3>💫 Began my journey with Software Development in Python.</h3>
 <h4>⚙️ I am studing back-end and machine learning development, when I'm bored I focus on AI, and I carry out some projects to put here on GitHub.</h4>
 <h4>💻 Interested in Machine Learning, Deep Learning and Data Science.</h4>
-<h4>🌱 I have a hobby of occasionally following the economy and geopolitics of the world and my country, I really like the area of ​​cyber security and I want to gradually introduce myself to it..</h4>
+<h4>🌱 I'm always interacting about cryptocurrencies and the global economy and geopolitics.</h4>
 <h4><a href="https://roadmap.sh/r/my-road-map-tgvfm">🏎️ Check my interlagos RoadMap (This map is so outdated)</a></h4>

 <br/>